Your website doesn't have to be WordPress!

 But is it really?

 So what's wrong with WordPress?

 Well, it depends on who you ask.
 And more importantly, what you plan to use it for.

-We’ve built many sites on WordPress as well as many other systems over the years.
+We've built many sites on WordPress as well as many other content management systems over the years.

-Today, WordPress can still be an option and many clients we host and support are yet on the platform, but if you’re looking for a fresh approach, the right content management system for your site depends on many different factors.
+Today, WordPress can still be an option and many clients we host and support are still on the platform, but if you're looking for a fresh approach, the right CMS for your site depends on many different factors.